 - social engagement %

-The last analytics page you can visit breaks down your page followers.
-You can see your follower highlights at the top of the page.
+The last analytics page you can visit gives you data on your page followers.
+You can see your follower highlights, gains and demographics at the top of the page.

 - job function